ajcrites/ngx-prism-highlight/README.md

 ## Installation

-Install `@acrites/prism-highlight` with your favorite package manager.
+Install `prism-highlight` with your favorite package manager.

 You will also need to install `prismjs`.
 Make sure that you